rsdoiel/antenna/2024/socal_north_2024.02.md

 date: 2024-01-11, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+12 at 12:02 a.m.&#160;</em>
 Anna Dodson handed the Bruin faithful a gift this past holiday season.
-The redshirt senior middle blocker announced Jan.
-9 on Instagram her return for one more year with the Bruins, utilizing her final year of eligibility.
+The redshirt senior middle blocker announced Tuesday via Instagram her plan to return for one more year with the Bruins, utilizing her final year of eligibility.

 <span class="feed-item-link">
 <a href="https://dailybruin.com/2024/01/11/anna-dodson-audrey-pak-to-return-to-ucla-womens-volleyball-for-another-year/">https://dailybruin.com/2024/01/11/anna-dodson-audrey-pak-to-return-to-ucla-womens-volleyball-for-another-year/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://dailybruin.com/2024/01/11/anna-dodson-audrey-pak-to-return-to-ucla-womens-volleyball-for-another-year/">Save to Pocket</a>